Dantevg/WebStats/README.md

 If you want to help make WebStats more awesome, you can do so by reporting a bug, suggesting a feature or helping with documentation.
 Anything is welcome!

 If you like to write something yourself, pull requests are also open.
-You'll need to setup the project in a specific way, because I did things in a maybe-not-so-good way: (for IntelliJ idea)
-1. Clone this repo and open in IntelliJ
-3. *Project Structure -> Project*: Set project SDK to 1.8
-4. *Project Structure -> Libraries*: Download spigot-api (shaded), EssentialsX and PlaceholderAPI and add each of them as a Java library
-5. *Project Structure -> Libraries*: Add org.jetbrains:annotations from maven
-6. *Project Structure -> Artifacts*: Add an empty JAR artifact and add "WebStats compile output" to the jar
+Starting from version 1.8, WebStats uses maven to build, so it should be very easy to work on the code yourself.

 ### Contributors
 Thank you to these people for helping out with the plugin by suggesting features and reporting bugs!